 University or School policies or other factors that affect the school’s ability to fulfill its academic mission.

-Voting membership of the APC includes one faulty member elected from each SoE department and two academic staff members elected by the Committee on Academic Staff Issues (CASI).
+Voting membership of the APC includes one faulty member elected from each SoE department and four academic staff members elected by the Committee on Academic Staff Issues (CASI).
+Three of the academic staff must represent the areas of art, education, and health.
+The fourth academic staff representative must represent support units within the SoE (MERIT, OEDI, Student Services, etc.).
 The Dean or their designee will serve as chair of the Committee.
 The Dean may appoint additional non-voting ex-officio members at their discretion.
 Committee members’ terms will last for three years.

 ELECTION OF APC MEMBERS